FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Reflection

-Does your holiness thrive or do you think it is thwarted?
-Start (or continue) with prayer, fasting and almsgiving.
-These acts do not mean that you will avoid suffering, but with support of your community your holiness with thrive.
+Start today with prayer and almsgiving.
+These acts do not mean that you will avoid suffering, but with the support of your Christian community your holiness with thrive, like Saint Kateri Tekakwitha.

 Prayers